15 FAM 160

 b.
 Building operating expenses (BOE) for U.S. Government-owned/capital lease (GO/CL) nonresidential and residential spaces are the responsibility of the occupying agency, either directly or through International Cooperative Administrative Support Services (ICASS).
 BOE costs for Department of State-occupied facilities are only paid from Diplomatic and Consular Program (D&CP) funding.

 c.
 U.S. Agency for International Development (USAID) operating costs cover USAID properties paid with USAID funds.
-Various funds may be authorized and used for maintenance and repair costs.
-For example, BOE funds—or one of the project-funded accounts—may be charged, if appropriate.
+Various funds may be authorized and used for sustainment, maintenance and minor repair costs necessary to keep an inventory of facilities in good working order.
 The mission should also consider trust funds, if available and with the agreement of the host government, and U.S.-held currency.
 USAID will determine which funds are to be used for USAID-occupied property, provided the choice does not conflict with post’s use of pooled government housing, consolidation of leasing services, or other joint State/USAID management programs.

 d.
-Other costs funded by OBO include maintenance and repair, capital construction, abatement of both (a) fire and life safety deficiencies and (b) health and environmental hazards, security upgrades, and major rehabilitation projects for GO/CL nonresidential and residential property under the jurisdiction of the Department of State.
+Other costs funded by OBO include capital construction, abatement of both (a) fire and life safety deficiencies and (b) health and environmental hazards, security upgrades, and major rehabilitation projects for GO/CL nonresidential and residential property under the jurisdiction of the Department of State.
 Note the following exceptions:

-(1) The using agency must fund alterations peculiar to its needs—or for space not normally usable by other agencies (such as dark rooms, libraries, and vaults)—and the subsequent restoration of that space to its normal condition.
-This must be executed as an OBO project.
+(1) The using agency must fund alterations peculiar to its needs—or for space not normally usable by other agencies (such as dark rooms, libraries, and vaults)—and the subsequent restoration of real property to such a condition that it may be used for its original designated purpose.
+This must be executed as an OBO project; and

 (2) Repairs necessitated by deliberate acts or negligence must be the responsibility of the individual involved or the agency occupying the space, as appropriate under the circumstances.
 (See 15 FAM 600 and 15 FAM 900.)

 e.
-Except as described in 6 FAH-5 H-341, no other sources of funding should be used for maintenance, repair, improvement, or construction activities without specific legislative authority.
+Except as described in 6 FAH-5 H-341, no other sources of funding should be used for SRM, formerly maintenance, repair, improvement, or construction activities without specific legislative authority.

 15 FAM 162.2 Operating Lease (OL) Space